Cybernetic-Ransomware/bpoe-api-gateway/README.md

 # API Gateway for BPOE app
-This repository contains an gateway application used to orchestrate communication in Be Part Of the Event application.
+This repository contains a gateway application used to orchestrate communication in Be Part Of the Event application.

 ## Overview
 The purpose of this project is to build frame for the microservices.